 - 1. Open the target. - 2.
 In the Target Editor, click the Advanced tab. - 3.
-Scroll down to the Alias File field, click the drop-down, and select the alias file that you want to associate with the target. - 4.
-Click 🔙 to save your work.
+Scroll down to the Alias File field, click the drop-down, and select the alias file that you want to associate with the target.

 Adding the DOCTYPE Declaration to Generated Topics